 Some will even allow you to have some fun by scanning your friends and identifying which type of cat they look like.

 Here are my top picks for the best of the bunch.

-The Cat Scanner is one of the highest scored apps on Google Play Store, and more than 3000 positive reviews back it.
+The Cat Scanner is one of the highest-scored apps on the Google Play Store, and more than 3000 positive reviews back it.

 If you want to identify your cat, take a picture of him/her, record a video, or select one of the photos/videos on your gallery.